-Lea Malani Bays is Of Counsel in Robbins Geller Rudman & Dowd LLP’s San Diego office.
-She focuses on e-discovery issues, from preservation through production, and provides counsel to the Firm’s multi-disciplinary, e-discovery team consisting of attorneys, forensic analysts and database professionals.
+Lea Malani Bays is a partner in Robbins Geller Rudman & Dowd LLP’s San Diego office.
+She focuses on e-discovery issues, from preservation through production, and provides counsel to the Firm’s multi-disciplinary e-discovery team consisting of attorneys, forensic analysts, and database professionals.

-Through her role as counsel to the e-discovery team, Bays is very familiar with the various stages of e-discovery, including identification of relevant electronically stored information, data culling, predictive coding protocols, privilege and responsiveness reviews, as well as having experience in post-production discovery through trial preparation.
+Through her role as counsel to the e-discovery team, Lea is very familiar with the various stages of e-discovery, including identification of relevant electronically stored information, data culling, predictive coding protocols, privilege, and responsiveness reviews, as well as having experience in post-production discovery through trial preparation.
 Through speaking at various events, she is also a leader in shaping the broader dialogue on e-discovery issues.

-Prior to joining Robbins Geller, Bays was a Litigation Associate at Kaye Scholer LLP’s New York office.
+Lea has been named a Leading Lawyer by Chambers USA for her work in e-discovery.
+Before joining Robbins Geller, Lea was a Litigation Associate at Kaye Scholer LLP’s New York office.
 She has experience in a wide range of litigation, including complex securities litigation, commercial contract disputes, business torts, antitrust, civil fraud, and trust and estate litigation.
 Before pursuing a legal career, she developed and implemented programs for youth and families involved with the juvenile delinquency and dependency system.
 She has significant training and experience in group facilitation and conflict resolution.

 - Legal Aid Society's Pro Bono Publico Award